 He held previous teaching positions at Yale University and at SCI-Arc.

 He is the author of Ladders: Architecture at Rice (Princeton Architectural Press, 1997)

-Albert Pope will be a workshop expert at the 6th International LafargeHolcim Forum for Sustainable Construction in Cairo, April 4-6, 2019.
+Albert Pope was a workshop expert at the 6th International LafargeHolcim Forum for Sustainable Construction in Cairo, April 4-6, 2019.